benhirsch24/benhirsch24.github.com/posts_md/2025-09-19_io-uring-caching-server.md

 I ended up converting the String to a `bytes::Bytes` and slicing it like that which feels much more ergonomic and works.

 *Interesting*: Normally for syscall errors the function returns -1 and the error code is appropriately set.
 For iouring instead the negated error code is returned.
 So for example, I've been getting an error -32.
 This is because I was curling the server with `curl -v address | head` so of course it only reads the first 10 lines then hangs up.
 Looked into it and 32 is the return code for `EPIPE` which makes sense - the other end hung up.

+Of course if I had read the io uring man page I'd see this was called out.

 #### Aside